IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/Exercise_2.md

 Part 2:

 Once you have that pattern created, how can you use it as a drawing tool/instrument or send it values to animate it across space based upon an input?

- - how could you incorporate random and/or interactivity to add variety + change?
+ - How could you incorporate random and/or interactivity to add variety + change?
+How could this be controlled over time?